 Portfolio and fee reports

-On the other hand, you can't see how much fees you paid for your trades.
-This seriously decreases the transparency of Flatex's fee structure.
+On the other hand, you can't see how much fees you paid after your trades.
+This significantly decreases the transparency of flatex's fee structure.

 Mobile trading platform

-Flatex mobile platform is similar to the web trading platform in design and functionalities: it is user friendly and has a great search function, but doesn't have price alerts and available only in German.
+The flatex mobile platform is similar to the web platform in design and functionality: it is user-friendly with a great search function, but no price alerts and is only in German.

 |• User-friendly||• No price alerts|